Musings on an Antithesis: Catholic England

 Again it is the collective dimension to this matter which presses on me.

 For it does seem to be that generally speaking – albeit with the important exception of the U.S.A. – Christianity disappears most rapidly in once-Protestant countries, such as England or Sweden.
-Great indifference if not outright hostility to religion is very present there.
+Great indifference if not outright hostility to religion is marked there.

-And speaking personally dear Reader, my life has involved living in Catholic cultures: Ireland, Spain, France.
+And speaking personally dear Lector, my life has involved living in Catholic cultures: Ireland, Spain, France.
 In all of these – even France – Christianity remains a more vital phenomenon.

 And now I am once again in Britain and feeling acutely the difference in a culture marinated, completely marinated in Protestant heritage.